 others.
 Failure to comply with these polices and rules may result in

 The Library of Michigan discontinued funding for the MichiCard program in October 2010, and ended the program completely in 2013.
 Non-residents are welcome to purchase a Peter White Public Library card at the above stated rates.

 All youth PWPL card registrations must be fully completed in ink.
 In addition to completion of all requested information, the card must also be signed by one legal parent or one legal guardian who has shown proof of legal address.
 The parent or legal guardian must sign the registration form in the presence of at least one PWPL staff member.
 If the signing parent has a library card at the PWPL, that account must not be blocked for fines, fees, or replacement costs.

 The legal parent or legal guardian who signed the child's registration card assumes financial responsibility for all library materials charged to the child's PWPL card.
 This responsibility includes all overdue fines, library fees, damage fees or replacement costs for any overdue, lost or damaged items.
-The adult signing the registration form also assumes responsibility for PWPL materials charged to a child's card from the time the items are charged until they are discharged from the library card.
+The adult signing the registration form also assumes responsibility for PWPL materials charged to a child's card from the time the items are charged until they are checked in.
 Even if the non-signing parent is legally responsible for the child (has custody or claims the child as a dependent), he/she is not responsible for the debts on the child's library card.

 Only the legal parent or legal guardian, who signed the PWPL registration card for a minor, may revoke the library card.
 If the card is revoked by the parent who signed the PWPL registration card, the library card itself should be confiscated and given to the Circulation Services Librarian.

 Each patron may only have one library card.